related by the Dold-Kan correspondence

 Notice that in these arguments we made use of

-Next, again using the Quillen bifunctor property of the tensoring of over SSet we find that with cofibrant in and being cofibrant in SSet it follows that is cofibrant.
-Similarly for the other cases.
-And the coproduct of two cofibrants is cofibrant because cofibrations are preserved under pushout.
+Next, again using the Quillen bifunctor property of the tensoring of over SSet we find that with cofibrant in and being cofibrant in SSet it follows that is cofibrant; similarly for the other cases.
+The coproduct of two cofibrant objects is cofibrant because cofibrations are preserved under pushout.
 Therefore is indeed a cofibrant domain of our cofibration.

 With being a cofibration, we can check -locality by homming into fibrant -local objects and checking if that produces an acyclic Kan fibration.